 Films may be entered in either the documentary or non-documentary division.
 Documentary films provide factual accounts of a disability or a person with a disability, while non-documentary entries are fictional.
 Non-documentary films can be of any genre.
 Past winners have included comedy, music video, animation, science fiction, horror, and even silent films.

 The following prizes are awarded in each division.

 • Third Place: $100 USD

-The top three winning films in each category will be shown at the Alamo Drafthouse in Austin, Texas during the Cinema Touching Disability Film Festival October 13 - 14, 2017.
-The films also have a chance to win an Audience Favorite Award in their division.
+The top three winning films in each division will be shown at the Alamo Drafthouse in Austin, Texas during the Cinema Touching Disability Film Festival on October 13 and 14, 2017.
+The films also have a chance to win the Audience Favorite Award.

 Rules & Terms

 Films must be received before 12:00 a.m. on Friday, August 18, 2017.
 The following requirements are mandatory for all submissions.